Pyrography From A - Z

 - Don't get talked into buying more than you need.
 One of the biggest problems with dealers is talking customers into buying more pens/tips than you need.
 Believe me I've been there & I swore that I would never do that to anyone.
 I have talked people out of buying things more than I like to admit.
 Bad sales person but someone with a conscience.

-- Overall you can accomplish just about anything with no more than 3 or 4 tips.
-So, don't get talked into buying more UNLESS you really need them.
-To get started get the basics (an all purpose shader, writer & my recommendation of a round-heeled knife).
+- Overall you can accomplish just about anything with no more than 3 or 4 tip styles.
+So, don't get talked into buying more UNLESS you really need them & how will you know if you need them if you never did pyrography?
+So, ask for recommendations & make sure you are not getting talked into things you "might" need.
+To get started get the basics (an all purpose shader, writer/ball stylus & my recommendation of a round-heeled knife).
 I always recommend the most versatile ones in each category & I strongly recommend buying only POLISHED TIPS.
 You don't need 2 shaders so buy the one that will do the most.
 The same goes for the others.

 - In addition to the burner & pens you MUST also have some thing to clean the tips.
-I recommend a single-edged razor to clean off the excess gunk & then a strop & aluminum oxide to polish the tips.
-If you do this your tips can last a lifetime.
-I have my original bent spear shader that I have used constantly for almost 10 years & it looks & performs like one that is brand new.
+Yes, it is very important to keep your tips clean.
+I recommend a single-edged razor to clean off the excess gunk & then a strop & aluminum oxide to keep the tips in tip top shape.
+If care for them properly your tips can last a lifetime.
+I have the original bent spear shader that was the prototype for the HD5MP that is now manufactured by Razertip.
+I have been using it for over 14 years & it looks & performs like one that is brand new.

-Even though they are in Canada I have found that in most cases I get product from Razertip faster than I have experienced with 2 other US manufacturers that I have dealt with.
+Even though they are in Canada I have found that in most cases I get product from Razertip faster than I have experienced with 2 other US manufacturers (one has since gone out of business) that I have dealt with.
 It still amazes me that I can get product from them in 10-14 days & it takes others much longer or they run out of materials such as cords or burner boxes & can't ship for weeks.

-So, I urge you to do some homework when shopping for pyrography tools & don't just buy because you got the best deal.
+So, I urge you to do some homework when shopping for pyrography tools & don't just buy because you got the best deal or a friend told you to buy it.
+Do your home work.

 If you have questions after reading this, the pyrography tools review pages and the Razertip tutorial which will answer a lot of questions about burners, pens & maintenance, please don't hesitate to contact me